 Getaway with Mom 3-Day Itinerary

-At last count, Healdsburg was home to nearly 100 restaurants, ranging from haute (Barndiva) to hamburgers (Healdsburger).
+At last count, Healdsburg was home to nearly 100 restaurants, ranging from haute to hamburgers.
 Add to that dozens of tasting rooms, assorted cocktail lounges, and a rich collection of artisan bakeries, cheese shops, confectioners and such, and it’s clear this is foodie heaven.

 So begin with a good, hearty New Orleans-theme breakfast at The Parish (60 Mill St., Healdsburg).
 There are only about four dozen seats inside and on the porch/patio, playing to full crowds most days, so expect a bit of a wait.
 But it’s worth it, for chef-owner Rob Lippincott’s po’ boys, muffalettas, spicy shrimp grits with Creole tomato sauce, and light-as-air beignets that are divine with a cafe au lait.

 To walk it off, shopping at antique and thrift shops is a true treasure hunt, browsing among the gems waiting to be discovered all up and down Healdsburg Avenue.
-Be sure to venture further up the block, too, nearly at the end of town, for Healdsburg Vintage (452 Healdsburg Ave.).
-This stocked-to-the rafters emporium is a favorite of many of the Bay Area’s top home designers.
+Be sure to venture further up the block, too, nearly at the end of town, for Modern Antiquarium (452 Healdsburg Ave., Healdsburg).
+With more than 30 vendors, this stocked-to-the rafters antiques collective is a favorite of many of the Bay Area’s top home designers.

 It’s truly off the beaten path, and Mom will love the coziness of just five beautifully decorated guest rooms with private baths.
 You can also relax in the sunroom, or on wicker chairs on the wrap around veranda overlooking the gardens and grapes.